 North Carolina Tax Exemptions for Seniors

 There are no estate or inheritance taxes, which can often impact seniors who are widows/widowers.
-Homeowners 65+ can qualify for tax relief under the Elderly or Disabled Exclusion as long as their previous year’s income does not exceed $29,600.
-According to the North Carolina Department of Revenue, “the program excludes the greater of the first $25,000 or 50 percent of the appraised value of the permanent residence of a qualifying owner.”
+Homeowners 65+ can qualify for property tax relief as long as their previous year’s income does not exceed $31,500 annually.
+According to the Homestead Property Exclusion/Exemption, “The amount of the appraised value of the residence that may be excluded from taxation is the greater of twenty five thousand dollars ($25,000) or fifty percent (50%) of the appraised value of the residence.”